• Skip to primary navigation

 Instructions

 • Place the gammon in a large saucepan and pour on enough cold water to cover.
-To the water, add the onion, black pepper, cinnamon sticks, bay leaves and mixed spices.
-Bring to a boil and once the water begins to boil turn the heat down to simmer for 2 - 3 hours.
+To the water, add the onion, black peppercorns, cinnamon sticks, bay leaves and mixed spices.
+Bring to a boil and once the water begins to boil turn the heat down to simmer for 1 - 3 hours dependent on the size.
 I normally go for 1 hour per kilogram of the weight.
-While the ham is boiling, prepare a roasting tin by lining it with foil.
+While the ham is boiling, prepare a roasting tin by lining it with foil

 • Once the ham has cooked, turn off the heat and allow to cool in the water for 1 hour before placing the ham in the prepared roasting tin.
 Cut and remove the string then cut away the skin and fat from the gammon leaving a thin even layer of fat.
 Score the fat in a diamond pattern and place a piece of clove into each diamond.

-• Pour half of the glaze over the ham and roast for 15 minutes.
+• Pour half of the honey glaze over the ham and roast for 15 minutes.
 Pour the second half of the glaze over the ham and roast for another 15 minutes until the ham is golden brown.
 If the glaze solidifies when you go to pour the second half then just return it to the heat in the saucepan and it will loosen enough to pour on the ham.
-Remove from the oven and allow to rest for 1 hour before carving.
+Remove from the oven and allow to completely cool before carving.

 Reader Interactions